TheBadkraft/sigcore/README.md

-# **SigCore Library**
+# **SigmaCore Library**

+### TODO: Update ... lot's to update and we could use a lot more information in here ... this is an unimpressive README ...

 ## **Overview**
-**SigCore** is a lightweight C library offering foundational utilities for **memory management**, **dynamic collections**, and **string manipulation**.
-Designed for simplicity and performance, it provides a consistent interface for allocation, list operations, and efficient string building—ideal for embedded systems, game engines, and high-performance applications.
+**SigmaCore** is a lightweight C library offering foundational utilities for **memory management**, **dynamic collections**, and **string manipulation**.
+Designed for simplicity and performance, it provides a consistent interface for allocation, list operations, and efficient string building — ideal for embedded systems, game engines, and high-performance applications.

 ### **Purpose**
 - **Memory Management**: Centralized allocation/deallocation with optional tracking.